pniel-cohen/magento2-types-char-is-not-declared/README.md

-# magento2-types-char-is-not-declares
+# magento2-types-char-is-not-declared
-Magento 2 Types char is not declared
+Patch for Magento 2 issie Types char is not declared.
+Patch applied for Magetno 2.3.4.